 6. Math Playground: This site has tons and tons of really great games for tons of different math concepts.
 In addition, there are video tutorials that walk kids through many different math concepts.
 But, one of my favorite features is the interactive word problems.
 Students can do a series of word problems, and the site will keep track of their right and wrong answers.
 I love to use it as an easy problem solving center.

 5. HSP Math: This site was developed by Harcourt School Publishers, so if you have a Harcourt math series at your school, it will align very well with your texts.
 However, no matter what your math adoption, the lessons and games are amazing reinforcements for the kids.
-My kids this year particularly loved the measurement games.
+My kids this year particularly loved the

 4. PBS Kids – Cyberchase: Although there are many great shows on PBS Kids, Cyberchase focuses in on many different math and problem solving concepts.
 At the PBS website, there are games and video clips that you can use in your classroom to help your students work on math concepts and problem solving.